 Apart from the tasty filling, what makes these sticky rice cakes attractive is its soft, springy wrapper.
 The perfectly made dough produces a well-balanced gooey texture.
 As the locals say, it should be “San Bu Zhan/三不沾”: meaning it doesn’t stick to the plate, chopsticks or your teeth.
 Here is what you need:

-- Glutinous rice flour (糯米粉).
+• Glutinous rice flour (糯米粉).
 It’s the key ingredient which gives the cooked dough a spring, gooey texture.
-It’s commonly used in many sweet Chinese delicacies, such as Tang Yuan (boiled glutinous rice balls), deep-fried sesame balls, snow skin mooncakes, etc.
+It’s commonly used in many sweet Chinese delicacies, such as Tang Yuan, Sesame Balls, Snow Skin Mooncakes, etc.

-- Rice flour (粘米粉).
-Made of regular rice, it’s to help the dough to stay in shape after steaming and to avoid it being overly sticky.
+• Rice flour (粘米粉).
+Made of regular rice, it’s to help the dough to stay in shape after steaming and to avoid it being overly sticky (it’s used in classic Chinese New Year Cake).
 The ideal ratio (by weight) is 4 parts of glutinous rice flour mixed with 1 part of rice flour.

 Easy kneading